Featured in...

 In partnership with Age Partnership.

-How does equity release work?
+How does it work?

-Equity release works through a lifetime mortgage or home reversion scheme.
+Equity release works through a lifetime mortgage or home reversion scheme

 Lump-sum lifetime mortgage